 Deck the halls, breakout the egg nog, and hang up the stockings!
 Christmas Season is upon us again.
 Oh, and Happy Holidays to those of a politically correct persuasion.
 BTW, whatever happened to Season’s Greetings?
 Hey, do you suppose we could get a nativity scene by you folks if we called it a three-sided homeless shelter?
 Get back to me on that, will you? |

 Like most, I’m normally filled with joy and goodwill this time of year.
 Love the music.
 Love the decorations.
 Truth to tell, I’m not much of a shopper, and I don’t care a fig about receiving gifts.
-It’s the overall atmosphere—the Holiday cheer—I enjoy, which is a probable holdover from my happy childhood.
+It’s the overall atmosphere—the Holiday cheer—I enjoy, which is a probable holdover from a happy childhood.
 I suspect many of us experience that end-of-year ethereal sentiment.
 Unfortunately, this year several incidents have tried to put a damper on happy, jolly me.

 First, while listening to a station that features Holiday music, courtesy of an electronic gizmo named Amazon Echo, a metaphoric lump-of-coal intruded upon my serenity.
 A popular female vocalist took liberties with the musical chart and lyrics of a timeless Holiday tune.
 She did something the clownish judges on television talent shows find endearing; that is, “she made it her own” by making up lyrics and screwing up the melody.
 I found her so-called version to be quite grating, and told Alexa, Echo’s android hostess, to shut it down.
 I suppose being a writer I’m more sensitive than most, but before you decide I’m an old, nitpicking fuddy-duddy, hear me out.